Brunswick School Board increases in-person learning at high school

 Personal protective equipment, such as masks, face shields and plexiglass dividers are available to teachers who request them, Potenziano said in the board meeting.

-At least one parent of a Brunswick High School student was cautious in her appraisal of the board’s decision.
+While more school districts are pushing to get back to in-person learning, some parents and school employees have reservations.

-“I don’t want a dead kid,” said Jenny Chartier.
+“I don’t want a dead kid,” said Jenny Chartier, parent to a Brunswick High School student.
 “Yes, he is young and healthy but young and healthy people are dying all the time of it.
-If they cared about the kids, they’d care about keeping them safe.”
+If they cared about the kids, they’d care about keeping them safe.

-The new schedule, which was proposed by High School Principal Troy Henninger, also includes additional time in the afternoon for clubs and extra help.
+The new schedule, which was proposed by high school Principal Troy Henninger, also includes additional time in the afternoon for clubs and extra help from teachers.

 “It’s not a matter of just turning the switch on and having students come back, there is a significant amount of programming and resources that again need to be reallocated,” Potenziano said at the board meeting.

-While 53 percent of students and 76 percent of parents are in favor of the extra in-person day, 64.6 percent of teachers are not, according to the surveys presented in the board meeting.
+While 53% of students and 76% of parents are in favor of the extra in-person day, 64.6% of teachers are not, according to the surveys presented in the board meeting.

 Students who are opting to study completely remote will continue to be allowed to under the new schedule.